zchen665/MovieWeb/README.md

 #
 <h2 id='about-the-project'> About the Project: </h2>

   This is a basic movie-browsing website to get myself familiar with front-end and back-end development.
-This web allows client to search movies based on keyword, login, sign up, and add/remove movies to user's list after login.
+This web allows client to search movies based on keyword, login, sign up, and add/remove movies to client's list with authentication.

 - <h3 id='built-with'>Built with</h3>